yegor256/blog/_posts/2014/april/2014-04-11-jcabi-http-intro.md

 ## XML and JSON Out-of-the-Box

 There are two common standards that I wanted the library to support right out of the box.
 In most cases, the response retrieved from a server is in either XML or JSON format.
 It has always been a hassle, and extra work, for me to parse the output to take care of formatting issues.

 [jcabi-http](http://http.jcabi.com/) client supports them both out of the box, and it's possible to add more formats in the future as needed.
 For example, you can fetch XML and retrieve a string value from its element:

-{% highlight java linenos=table %}
+{% highlight java %}
 String name = new JdkRequest("http://my-api.example.com")
   .header("Accept", "text/xml")
   .fetch()